 Bamboo Shrimp: A Bamboo Shrimp, also known as Wood Shrimp, Asian Filter Feeding Shrimp and Flower Shrimp among other names, is a popular freshwater shrimp.
 A Bamboo Shrimp is a filter feeding shrimp that uses it’s “web-like” mitts to filter tiny bits of edible matter from the water column.
 As with all filter feeding shrimp, a Bamboo Shrimp needs a constantly moving current of aquarium water circulating throughout the tank in order to filter out enough to eat.
 Bamboo shrimp are peaceful, calm and non-aggressive in nature, needing to be with tank mates that are not going to attack them.

 Ghost Shrimp: A Ghost Shrimp, also sold under the name of Glass Shrimp, is a freshwater shrimp that is often thought of as a feeder.
 But under the right tank conditions Ghost Shrimp can be a fascinating freshwater shrimp to keep in their own right.
-Ghost Shrimp have translucent, almost clear torsos and tails offering a peek into the inner workings of their bodies.
+A Ghost Shrimp has translucent, almost clear torsos and tails offering a peek into the inner workings of their bodies.
 Ghost Shrimp legs and feelers are accented by bright orange bands and have dark eyes.
 Ghost Shrimp are good scavengers and they are almost always picking through the tank looking for bits of food to eat.
-Ghost Shrimp like to be in tanks with live plants and should be kept away from species that may eat them.
+A Ghost Shrimp likes to be in tanks with live plants and should be kept away from species that may eat them.

 Red Cherry Shrimp: A Red Cherry Shrimp, or simply called Cherry Shrimp, is a freshwater shrimp that really adds a bight red accent color to an aquarium.
-Red Cherry Shrimp are small shrimp that like tanks with live plants offering interesting places to explore and safe places to hide.
+Cherry Shrimp are small shrimp that like tanks with live plants offering interesting places to explore and safe places to hide.
 Red Cherry Shrimp spend hours on end eating very small bits of food and soft algae buildup from hard surfaces.
 Because Red Cherry Shrimp are small and defenseless, they need to be kept away from aggressive species that will eat them.